mapbender/mapbender-documentation/en/book/templates.rst

 Try this out
 ~~~~~~~~~~~~

 * you can download the Workshop/DemoBundle at https://github.com/mapbender/mapbender-workshop
 * change the color of your icons
 * change the size of your icons
-* change the color of the toobar
+* change the color of the toolbar
 * use an image instead of a font-icon for your button
 * move the position of your overview to the left
 * Have a look at the workshop files to see how it works